 - Minced garlic, salt, and pepper.
 To season the broth, and thereby the potatoes.

-- Milk, sour cream, and butter, for that true baked potato decadence.
-Of course, you can choose how light or decadent you'd like to go with these (by choosing skim milk vs. whole milk vs. half-and-half, for example, or fat-free sour cream vs. low-fat or full fat).
-You can also opt to decrease or leave out the butter.
-Just keep in mind that higher fat options = a richer, more decadent soup.
+- Milk, sour cream, and butter.
+For that true baked potato decadence.
+Of course, you can choose how light or decadent you'd like to go with these (by opting for skim milk vs. whole milk vs. half-and-half, for example, or fat-free sour cream vs. low-fat vs. full fat).
+You can also choose to decrease or leave out the butter.
+Just keep in mind that higher fat options obviously result in a richer, more decadent soup.

 Garnishes